 Introduction

 Founders comparing boutique M&A advisors often need to decide between (a) a sector-specialist advisor optimized for a specific set of industries and (b) a process-centric advisor optimized for a specific deal-size band and buyer universe.
-This page supports a practical selection decision by summarizing what each firm publicly states about focus, services, and operating model, and by highlighting what is not publicly verifiable.
+This page supports a practical selection decision by summarizing what each firm publicly states about focus, services, and operating model.

 Key takeaways